-We begin with discussing the fluctuation theorem for a many-particle system, obeyed by equation of motion~(\ref{Lang_colloid}).
-To obtain the ratio of the probability of a forward path to that of the reverse, we constructed the path probabilities using the Onsager--Machlup approach~\cite{PhysRev_Onsager_Machlup_1953,JStatMech_Ohkuma_Ohta_2007}.
+We begin with discussing the fluctuation theorem for a many-particle system, obeyed by equation~(\ref{Lang_colloid}) of motion.
+To obtain the ratio of the probability of a forward path at the particle level to that of the reverse, we constructed the path probabilities using the Onsager--Machlup approach~\cite{PhysRev_Onsager_Machlup_1953,JStatMech_Ohkuma_Ohta_2007}.

-A set of the Gaussian-distributed noises \black{$\{ {\bm \zeta}_i \}_t=\{ {\bm \zeta}_1(t), {\bm \zeta}_2(t),\cdots, {\bm \zeta}_M(t) \}$} at a time $t$ acts on the particles indexed from $i=1$ to $M$.
-The probability of a temporal sequence of the sets \black{$\{ {\bm \zeta}_i \}_{t_0}^{t_f} =\{ \{ {\bm \zeta}_i(t_0) \} \rightarrow \{ {\bm \zeta}_i(t_1) \} \rightarrow \{ {\bm \zeta}_i(t_2) \} \rightarrow \cdots \rightarrow \{ {\bm \zeta}_i(t_f) \} \}$} is quantified with the mean and the variance (the FDR of the second kind eq.~(\ref{FDR_element_Lang}))) as
+A set of the Gaussian-distributed noises $\{ {\bm \zeta}_i \}_t=\{ {\bm \zeta}_1(t), {\bm \zeta}_2(t),\cdots, {\bm \zeta}_M(t) \}$ at a time $t$ acts on the particles indexed from $i=1$ to $M$.
+The probability of a temporal sequence of the sets $\{ {\bm \zeta}_i \}_{t_0}^{t_f} =\{ \{ {\bm \zeta}_i(t_0) \} \rightarrow \{ {\bm \zeta}_i(t_1) \} \rightarrow \{ {\bm \zeta}_i(t_2) \} \rightarrow \cdots \rightarrow \{ {\bm \zeta}_i(t_f) \} \}$ is quantified with the mean and the variance (the FDR of the second kind Eq.~(\ref{FDR_element_Lang}))) as

-Changing the variables from \black{$\{ {\bm \zeta}_i \}_{t_0}^{t_f}$ to $\{ \hat{\bm x}_i \}_{t_0}^{t_f}$} reveals that the path probability \black{${\cal P}[ \{ \hat{\bm x}_i \}_{t_0}^{t_f} | \{ \hat{\bm x}_i \}_{t_0} ]$} along a trajectory \black{$\{ \hat{\bm x}_i \}_{t_0}^{t_f}=\{ \{ \hat{\bm x}_i(t_0) \} \rightarrow \{ \hat{\bm x}_i(t_1) \} \rightarrow \{ \hat{\bm x}_i(t_2) \} \rightarrow \cdots \rightarrow \{ \hat{\bm x}_i(t_f) \} \}$} given initial positions \black{$\{ \hat{\bm x}_i \}_{t_0}$} satisfies \black{${\cal P}[ \{ {\bm \zeta}_i \}_{t_0}^{t_f}]=J {\cal P}[\{ \hat{\bm x}_i \}_{t_0}^{t_f}|\{ {\bm x}_i \}_{t_0} ]$,} where $J$ denotes the Jacobian from \black{$\{ {\bm \zeta}_i \}_{t_0}^{t_f}$ to $\{ \hat{\bm x}_i \}_{t_0}^{t_f}$}~\cite{SekimotoBook,JStatMech_Ohkuma_Ohta_2007,PRE_Hochberg_1999}.
+Changing the variables from $\{ {\bm \zeta}_i \}_{t_0}^{t_f}$ to $\{ \hat{\bm x}_i \}_{t_0}^{t_f}$ reveals that the path probability ${\cal P}[ \{ \hat{\bm x}_i \}_{t_0}^{t_f} | \{ \hat{\bm x}_i \}_{t_0} ]$ along a trajectory $\{ \hat{\bm x}_i \}_{t_0}^{t_f}=\{ \{ \hat{\bm x}_i(t_0) \} \rightarrow \{ \hat{\bm x}_i(t_1) \} \rightarrow \{ \hat{\bm x}_i(t_2) \} \rightarrow \cdots \rightarrow \{ \hat{\bm x}_i(t_f) \} \}$ given initial positions $\{ \hat{\bm x}_i \}_{t_0}$ satisfies ${\cal P}[ \{ {\bm \zeta}_i \}_{t_0}^{t_f}]=J {\cal P}[\{ \hat{\bm x}_i \}_{t_0}^{t_f}|\{ {\bm x}_i \}_{t_0} ]$, where $J$ denotes the Jacobian from $\{ {\bm \zeta}_i \}_{t_0}^{t_f}$ to $\{ \hat{\bm x}_i \}_{t_0}^{t_f}$~\cite{SekimotoBook,JStatMech_Ohkuma_Ohta_2007,PRE_Hochberg_1999}.

-We now assume that a reverse trajectory \black{$\{ \hat{\bm x}_i^\dagger \}_{t_0}^{t_f}=\{ \{ \hat{\bm x}_i^\dagger(t_0) \} \rightarrow \{ \hat{\bm x}_i^\dagger(t_1) \} \rightarrow \{ \hat{\bm x}_i^\dagger(t_2) \} \rightarrow \cdots \rightarrow \{ \hat{\bm x}_i^\dagger(t_f) \} \}=\{ \{ \hat{\bm x}_i(t_f) \} \rightarrow \cdots \rightarrow \{ \hat{\bm x}_i(t_2) \} \rightarrow \{ \hat{\bm x}_i(t_1) \} \rightarrow \{ \hat{\bm x}_i(t_0) \} \}$} is generated by a sequence of sets of noises \black{$\{ {\bm \zeta}_i^{(R)} \}_{t_0}^{t_f}$} satisfying
+We now assume that a reverse trajectory $\{ \hat{\bm x}_i^\dagger \}_{t_0}^{t_f}=\{ \{ \hat{\bm x}_i^\dagger(t_0) \} \rightarrow \{ \hat{\bm x}_i^\dagger(t_1) \} \rightarrow \{ \hat{\bm x}_i^\dagger(t_2) \} \rightarrow \cdots \rightarrow \{ \hat{\bm x}_i^\dagger(t_f) \} \}=\{ \{ \hat{\bm x}_i(t_f) \} \rightarrow \cdots \rightarrow \{ \hat{\bm x}_i(t_2) \} \rightarrow \{ \hat{\bm x}_i(t_1) \} \rightarrow \{ \hat{\bm x}_i(t_0) \} \}$ is generated by a sequence of sets of noises $\{ {\bm \zeta}_i^{(R)} \}_{t_0}^{t_f}$ satisfying

 with $t^\dagger\equiv t_f-(t-t_0)$ and $\hat{\bm x}_i^\dagger(t) \equiv \hat{\bm x}_i(t^\dagger)$.
 A form of the probability of a sequence of the noises in the reverse trajectory defined with $t^\dagger=t_f-(t-t_0)\rightarrow t$ does not change under the time reflection, which is also written as